getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

 `debug_file`:

 : **Required**: Name of the PDB file containing debug information for this image.
-This value is often required to retrieve debug files from certain symbol servers.
+This value is often required to retrieve debug files from specific symbol servers.

 `code_id`: